Skip over main navigation

 Individuals with a high risk of dental decay (e.g. those with a dry mouth) may benefit from regular use of toothpaste with very high fluoride content such as Colgate Duraphat® 2800ppm, which can be prescribed by a dentist or a doctor.

-Gum disease (gingivitis) can be prevented by effective tooth-cleaning.
-In addition anti-microbial mouthrinses such as Corsodyl® reduce levels of plaque and the severity of gingivitis.
+Prevention of Gum Disease - Gum disease (gingivitis) can be prevented by effective tooth-cleaning.
+In addition, anti-microbial mouthrinses such as Corsodyl® reduce levels of plaque and the severity of gingivitis.
 Advice about a suitable mouthrinse should be from your dentist, therapist or dental hygienist.
-However mouthrinses are not a substitute for effective tooth-cleaning.
-It remains unclear if alcohol-containing dental mouthwash increase the risk of mouth cancer, thus if you have any concerns it could seem sensible to use an alcohol-free mouthwash.
+However, mouthrinses are not a substitute for effective tooth-cleaning.
+It remains unclear if alcohol-containing dental mouthwash increase the risk of mouth cancer, thus if you have any concerns, it could seem sensible to use an alcohol-free mouthwash.

 The treatment of dentine hypersensitivity comprises: